adam-mcguinness/ktor-current-user/README.md

 ## Configuration

-The plugin uses a clean, object-oriented DSL for mapping JWT claims to user context:
+The plugin provides a type-safe DSL for mapping JWT claims to user context properties:

 ### Basic Configuration